Information for landlords

 The Tenancy Agreement

-The contract between you and the tenant is enshrined in the Tenancy Agreement, this is prepared by us and sets out the responsibilities of all parties.
+The contract between you and the tenant is enshrined in the Tenancy Agreement.
+This is prepared by us and sets out the responsibilities of all parties.

 The relationship between landlord and tenant is regulated by legislation such as the Housing Act 1988, in order to ensure fairness for both parties.
-These laws detail your responsibilities in terms of your property’s condition and safety, your position with regard to tax, as well as the grounds under which you may be granted repossession.
+These laws detail your responsibilities in terms of your property’s condition and safety, your position with regards to tax, as well as the grounds under which you may be granted repossession.

 Maintenance of your property